Dalton Bell

-Dalton Bell (born March 9, 1983) is a former Canadian football quarterback..
-He was signed by the Carolina Panthers as an undrafted free agent in 2007.
+Dalton Bell (born March 9, 1983) is an American former professional football player who was a quarterback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the West Texas A&M Buffaloes and was signed by the NFL's Carolina Panthers as an undrafted free agent in 2007.
 He was later signed by the Seattle Seahawks.
 He signed with the Saskatchewan Roughriders in 2008 and was traded to the Toronto Argonauts in 2010.
-He played college football at West Texas A&M. Bell was also a member of the Green Bay Packers and Seattle Seahawks.
+Bell was also a member of the Green Bay Packers and Seattle Seahawks.

 Early years

 Bell attended Canyon High School in Canyon, Texas and was a student and a letterman in football and track.
 In football, he was named the Canyon H.S.
 Offensive M.V.P. and was an All-District Honorable Mention selection.

 College career

-Bell played in 40 games at West Texas A&M, with 21 starts.
+Bell played in 40 games at West Texas A&M University, with 21 starts.
 He guided the Buffaloes to back-to-back Lone Star Conference championships and a 20-4 record in two seasons as the team's starting quarterback.
 He threw for 7,841 yards and 63 touchdowns during his career at West Texas A&M, connecting on 699 of 1044 passes (66.9%).

 As a senior, he completed 386 of 583 passes for 3,998 yards and 32 touchdowns.
 As a junior, he passed for 3,799 yards and 30 touchdowns, completing 311 of 454 passes, and threw for more than 400 yards in 4 of the 11 games he started.
 As a sophomore, he completed just 1 of 5 passes for 8 yards, but ran for a 54-yard touchdown against Texas A&M-Kingsville.